jishnub/LegendrePolynomials.jl/docs/src/tutorial.md

 ## Computing normalized Legendre polynomials

-By default, the Legendre and associated Legendre polynomials are not normalized.
-One may specify the normalization through the keyword argument `norm`.
-The normalization options accepted are
+The norm of the polynomials may be specified through the keyword argument `norm`.
+The various normalization options are listed in the [Normalization options](@ref) section.

-* `norm = Val(:standard)`: standard, unnormalized polynomials.
-This is the default option.
-* `norm = Val(:normalized)`: fully normalized polynomials with an L2 norm of 1

-!!! note
-	Irrespective of the norm specified, the 3-term recursion relations used are stable ones, so polynomials of high degrees may be computed without overflow.

 ```jldoctest
 julia> l = 3;